Why it happens and what to do.

-If no one has actually logged into your account, you can’t get the information that you’re looking for; at least not without a warrant.
-But I do want to talk about what may have happened in order for you to get that password reset email, and what I would have you do differently in the future.
+If no one has actually logged into your account, you can’t get the information that you’re looking for, at least not without a warrant.
+But I do want to talk about what may have happened in order for you to get that “password has been reset” email.
+I also want you to do something different in the future.

 Unexpected password resets

 A password reset email means someone entered your ID into a login page and clicked the “I forgot my password” link or equivalent.

 So if you didn’t ask for a password reset, ignore the message.
 And that includes not doing one thing you did: do not click on links in the email, since the email might be fake.1

 Since you’re seeing this happen first on one account and then on another in fairly quick succession, it appears that someone is targeting your user ID.
 They’re trying to see if your security is lax and if they can break in.
 Perhaps they’re looking to see, for example, if you have weak, easy-to-guess answers to security questions.

 Outlook.com and Facebook are doing the right thing by using the information already in your account — like your alternate email address or associated phone number — to send you a message needing you to confirm before they do anything.
 It’s that message that you’re seeing.

 In theory, there’s no way randomly asking for password resets like this could actually allow hackers into your account.
 I say “in theory” because your security relies on both you and the service provider doing the right thing.
 What is “the right thing”?
 For you, that means:

 - Secret questions and answers nobody could ever guess.
 Fortunately, these are falling out of favor and being used less frequently.